BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/2019-05-17-generating-mandelbrot-fractals.md

 Note that I'm not actually slicing up the original canvas.
 Instead, I'm creating baby canvases, each given to one of the acolytes.
 Later, once the acolytes have drawn on one of these canvases, we will take the resulting image and paint it onto our main canvas.
 I hope this analogy of a master painter and their acolytes provides a good analogy for how this process works.

 Something I should have talked about much earlier is that the Mandelbrot Set lives somewhere between -3 and 1 on the Complex Line and -2 and 2 on the Real Line.
-Since canvas is hundreds of pixels wide and similarly high, we need to map these values from a large range into a smaller one.
+Since the canvas is hundreds of pixels wide and similarly high, we need to map these values from a large range into a smaller one.
 Which is easy enough to do with a simple `map` function.

 But the acolytes, unless they know exactly by how much each of their canvases are offset from the main canvas, won’t do this computation correctly.
 Hence, we need to provide them with this info.
 They also need to know the dimensions of the original canvas so we send that in, too.
 Furthermore, they need to know what range they need to map their canvases to.
 So we also pass in the ranges for the **x** direction and for the **y** direction.